javadbat/jb-mobile-input/README.md

 ```html
 <jb-mobile-input></jb-mobile-input>
 ```
-to learn more information about this component and how to customize it like events, styling,... just read [jb-input](https://github.com/javadbat/jb-input)
+to learn more information about this component and how to customize it like events, validation, styling,... just read [jb-input](https://github.com/javadbat/jb-input).

 ## styling
 all styles come from [jb-input](https://github.com/javadbat/jb-input) except `--jb-mobile-input-input-direction` this may be set if you want your input to be rtl (not recommended).